 The rear running lamp might be old #1077; the present number is 5008, and the lamp is 12 volts 10 watts 0.83 ampere.
 BMW number was 07 11 9 905 337.

-such as the #1893.
-The #1893 lamp can be substituted for the 07-11-9-978-256.
+The 4 watt lamp 07-11-9-978-256 (the updated BMW number is 07-50-9-063-576) is used in two places, the GEN lamp on the /5 bikes, and in the Parking Lamp position.
+When used in SOME models in the headlamp REFLECTOR SHELL (on faired RS/RT models no lamp was fitted, but CAN BE), they can be substituted, and also with vastly brighter lamps if wanted.
+BUT ...some might want slightly weaker lamps, such as the 1893.
+The 1893 lamp can be substituted for the 07-11-9-978-256.
 There are a lot of these types of "standard miniature bayonet" lamps, such as 1889, 1895 (round bulb), 1891, 57 (round bulb).
 Some folks do install these for 'daytime running'.
 Some folks have a headlight on/off switch, and use the parking lamp to save watts, a 5 watt halogen used here is very considerably brighter than the above lamps, and a 10 or 20 watt halogen is VERY bright.
-Some Airheads are equipped with a headlight switch (depending on year and model, and Euro or not) that makes it possible to ride without the headlight on ....probably illegal for some, but this is done anyway.
+Some Airheads are equipped with a headlight switch (depending on year & model, and Euro or not) that makes it possible to ride without the headlight on ....probably illegal for some, but this is done anyway.
 It is possible to make a small wiring change at the ignition switch and have this 'side of reflector light' ...and the ignition ....be ON in the PARK position, and the headlight main bulb on in the normal position.
-Don't use the 10 or larger watt lamps for the RT/RS EYEBROW lamp, use only for the small socket, described, for the HEADLAMP reflector.
-It may be possible (watch the heat!) to use the 5 or 10 watt halogen in the eyebrow position, but I see no reason to even try that, as you would not want to use that lamp for a daytime headlight function.
-The eyebrow lamp housing and lense does not like excessive heat.
-Some have removed that lamp, and wired the eyebrow to the place for the socket on the headlight shell, and used a Phillips Halogen lamp, 10W being 12024; 20 W being 12452.
-See below for the 5 watt probably OK lamp.

 Parking lamp bulb socket, in case yours is missing: BMW #62-14-8-680-130.
 If you want the wiring harness it is #61-12-1-358-176.

 Osram Miniwatt #64111, also known as Sylvania 39431, and Philips 12023, halogen, 5 watt.
 This lamp may be OK for use in the eyebrow too, as I've discussed above.

-Osram Miniwatt ; Sylvania #64115, Philips 12452; Napa-Wagner 47835; Hella 78165; halogen, 20 watt.
+Osram Miniwatt 64115; Sylvania #64115; Philips 12452; Napa-Wagner 47835; Hella 78165; halogen, 20 watt.